cfrease/imdb/README.md

 # imdb
-Analaysis of imdb dataset of movies from 2006-16.
+Analysis of imdb dataset of movies from 2006-16.